 To be honest, I could keep on going on and on about the many great things to see at the Adirondack Experience as there are over a dozen buildings and exhibits that I didn’t even mention here.
 However, I’ll leave those for you to uncover on your own.

-If you are wanting to learn more about the history and culture of the region or are looking for something to do in the Adirondacks on a rainy day, you really can’t beat the Adirondack Experience.
+If you are wanting to learn more about the history and culture of the region or are looking for something to do in the Adirondacks on a rainy day, you really can’t beat the Adirondack Experience, even if you’ve already been to the nearby Wild Center.
 This is also a great spot to bring kids as there are many interactive things for them to do on site.

 In fact, there’s enough to do here that you might spend the whole day exploring (and they even have a cafe with tasty food so you don’t have to leave for lunch), but you could also spend just a few hours here and cover most the highlights